-November 2014 The Board appointed thirty (30) committee members associated items per the recommendation of the committee members.
+November 2014 The Board appointed thirty (30) committee members for a two (2) or four (4) year term.
+A list of ninety (90) additional members were appointed to perform a one- time review.
+February 2015 The Board approved the removal of an audio clip and associated items per the recommendation of the committee members.

-February 2015 The Board approved the removal of an audio clip and items, one (1) grade 11 passage with five (5) associated items, one (1) grade 8 passage with eleven (11) associated items, and one (1) grade 6 math item.

 August 2016 The Board appointed new committee members.
+December 2016 The Board approved the removal of the three (3) ELA items, one (1) grade 11 passage with five (5) associated items, one (1) grade 8 passage with eleven (11) associated items, and one (1) grade 6 math item.
+August 2017 The Board appointed new committee members.